thuma/BESK/README.md

 pip install -r requirements.txt
 ```

-You need to set up a BESK.ini file:
+You need to set up a BESK.ini file in the parent (../) folder of the BESK system:

 ```
 [general]